iterative/dvc.org/content/docs/start/metrics-parameters-plots.md

 title: 'Get Started: Metrics, Parameters, and Plots'
 ---

-# Get Started: Metrics, Parameters, and Plots
+# Metrics, Parameters, and Plots

 DVC makes it easy to track [metrics](/doc/command-reference/metrics), update [parameters](/doc/command-reference/params), and visualize performance with